ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/workflow_events/delete.rst

 Delete Workflow Events
 ----------------------

-The basic format to delete a Workflow Event is:
+Send a request in the following format to delete a Workflow Event:

 .. code::